Our Proposed Greenway Network

 Constructing new or extending/ enhancing existing routes to create a network of greenways that connect across our Borough is an exciting and ambitious project that we believe will deliver many BENEFITS.
 The network will provide free recreational opportunities for all ages and abilities, encourage healthier lifestyles, bolster local economic development, reduce car trips and carbon footprints, provide additional transportation options, and encourage better environmental stewardship.

 Want to be inspired by some great examples of greenways and their benefits in other places?
-Click this link - Wider Greenways Network - to find out more about other local greenways and the growing network across Northern Ireland and beyond.
+Click this link - Wider Greenways Network - to learn more about other local greenways and the growing network across Northern Ireland and beyond.

-As previously stated, our proposals are currently at different stages of development, but we hope to receive planning permission for the Comber to Newtownards route and Newtownards to Green Road (Phase 1), Belvedere Road, Newtownards to the Somme Heritage Centre, Bangor Road, Newtownards was granted on 1 September 2022.
+As previously stated, our proposals are currently at different stages of development.
+Planning permission for Newtownards to Green Road (Phase 1), Belvedere Road, Newtownards to the Somme Heritage Centre, Bangor Road, Newtownards was granted on 1 September 2022.